-This course is a continuation of IND:136 Process Control I. The students will study automatic process control and computerized process control systems.
+This course is a continuation off Process Control I. The students will study automatic process control and computerized process control systems.
 In the laboratory the students will apply the principles learned in the classroom.
 (39.6 Lec.
 Hrs./39.6 Lab Hrs.)
 Prerequisite: IND:136.